radiantlogic-v8/documentation-new/documentation/cfs/04-user-roles.md

 #### Computation script

-Computation scripts are written in C# and must contain the function `public string Compute(IDictionary<string, string> inputs)` The variable `inputs` is a dictionary that contains the list of inputs provided by the end user.
+Computation scripts are written in C# and must contain the function `public string Compute(IDictionary<string, string> inputs)`.
+The variable `inputs` is a dictionary that contains the list of inputs provided by the end user.

     public string Compute(IDictionary<string, string> inputs)
     {